 - A 2004 random assignment study found that homelessness programs that eliminated barriers to services, like Housing First, were more successful in reducing homelessness than programs where housing and services were contingent on sobriety and progress in treatment.
-When individuals were provided access to stable, low-cost housing, with services under their control, 79% remained stably housed at the end of 6 months, compared to 27% in the control group.14 - A 2004 long-term study found that participants in the Housing First model obtained housing earlier, remained stably housed after 24 months, and reported higher perceived choice than participants in programs where housing and services were contingent on sobriety and progress in treatment.15 - Canada conducted a significant evaluation, encompassing five cities Vancouver, Winnipeg, Toronto, Montreal, and Moncton - and over 2,000 participants, making it the world's largest study on Housing First.
+When individuals were provided access to stable, low-cost housing, with services under their control, 79% remained stably housed at the end of 6 months, compared to 27% in the control group. - A 2004 long-term study found that participants in the Housing First model obtained housing earlier, remained stably housed after 24 months, and reported higher perceived choice than participants in programs where housing and services were contingent on sobriety and progress in treatment. - Canada conducted a significant evaluation, encompassing five cities Vancouver, Winnipeg, Toronto, Montreal, and Moncton - and over 2,000 participants, making it the world's largest study on Housing First.
 The study found: Participants in Housing First rapidly obtained housing and retained their housing at a much higher rate than the treatment as usual group.
-After two years, 62% of the Housing First participants were
+After two years, 62% of the Housing First participants were housed the whole time compared to 31 percent of those who were required to participate in treatment prior to the receipt of housing.

-14 Tsemberis, Sam & Moran, Linda & Shinn, Marybeth & Asmussen, Sara & Shern, David.
+&lt;sup>14 Tsemberis, Sam & Moran, Linda & Shinn, Marybeth & Asmussen, Sara & Shern, David.
 (2004a).
 Consumer Preference Programs for Individuals Who Are Homeless and Have Psychiatric Disabilities: A Drop-In Center and a Supported Housing Program.
 American journal of community psychology.
 32. 305-17.
 10.1023/B:AJCP.0000004750.66957.bf.

-15 Sam Tsemberis, Leyla Gulcur, Maria Nakae, "Housing First, Consumer Choice, and Harm Reduction for Homeless Individuals With a Dual Diagnosis", American Journal of Public Health 94, no. 4 (April 1, 2004b): pp. 651-656.
+&lt;sup>15 Sam Tsemberis, Leyla Gulcur, Maria Nakae, "Housing First, Consumer Choice, and Harm Reduction for Homeless Individuals With a Dual Diagnosis", American Journal of Public Health 94, no. 4 (April 1, 2004b): pp. 651-656.

-- housed the whole time compared to 31 percent of those who were required to participate in treatment prior to the receipt of housing.16 - A 2010 study of data from the Collaborative Initiative to Help End Chronic Homelessness (CICH) established by The United States Interagency Council analyzed the outcomes of 709 participants across 11 communities (Chattanooga, TN; Chicago, IL, Columbus, OH; Denver, CO, Fort Lauderdale, FL; Los Angeles, CA; Martinez, CA; New York, NY; Philadelphia, PA; Portland, OR; and San Francisco, CA).
+- A 2010 study of data from the Collaborative Initiative to Help End Chronic Homelessness (CICH) established by The United States Interagency Council analyzed the outcomes of 709 participants across 11 communities (Chattanooga, TN; Chicago, IL, Columbus, OH; Denver, CO, Fort Lauderdale, FL; Los Angeles, CA; Martinez, CA; New York, NY; Philadelphia, PA; Portland, OR; and San Francisco, CA).
 These participants were assessed every 3 months for 2 years on housing outcomes, community adjustment, work and income, mental and physical health, and health service costs.
 Clients who received immediate, independent housing had more days in their own place, less days incarcerated, and reported having more choice over treatment; but no differences on other clinical or community adjustment outcomes.
 This study found no clinical advantages for clients who had residential treatment or transitional housing prior to entry into community housing, but did find that they incurred higher substance abuse service costs.17 - The National Alliance to End Homelessness provides an interactive database of the available literature on Housing First here: https://endhomelessness.org/resource/data-visualization-the-evidence-on-housing-first/